jaenalaripin/Portfolio-Projects/Google_Playstore_Analysis_29_02_2024_v01.md

 have other payment systems, such as in-app purchases for example.
 The data set does not provide any data about it.
 But, using the *Pay* before download will not be the best option to choose.
-We can consider to earn money from other sources, like from ads, premium membership, selling in-app items, etc.
+We can consider to earn money from other sources, like ads, premium membership, selling in-app items, etc.

 ## 6. Key Findings <a id="cell6"></a>